alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 ### What resources should I create?

-No backend is necessary for a blog.
+`No backend is necessary for a blog`.
 Simple blogs that only have content don't need anything more than static pages.
 However, if you want more functionality like forms, email subscriptions, or comments you will need to use external plugins (to store the data somewhere else, not on AWS) or create your solutions.

-I don't want to use external plugins if I can do it "just the same" myself in AWS and practice/play with new services in the process
+I don't want to use external plugins if I can do "just the same" by myself in AWS and practice/play with new services in the process.

 After creating my empty blog I thought that it would be a good idea to implement the following:

-- Forms (contact form)
+- Contact forms
 - Email Subscription (to receive blog updates)
 - Add comments to each post (register it and show it)